 - Talk to your doctor before receiving any vaccinations during your treatment.
-Some vaccinations are not recommended while receiving thiotepa. - This drug may be present in the saliva, tears, sweat, urine, stool, vomit, semen, and vaginal secretions.
-Talk to your doctor and/or your nurse about the necessary precautions to take during this time. - This drug is excreted through your skin.
+Some vaccinations are not recommended while receiving thiotepa. - Cytotoxic medicines leave the body through urine and stool, but they can also be present in other body fluids such as blood, vomit, semen, and vaginal fluids.
+Take precautions to prevent others from coming in contact with your medicine or your body fluids.
+Follow safety precautions during your treatment and for as long as directed by your health care provider after your treatment.
+If you take a cytotoxic pill each day, follow these precautions every day. - This medicine is excreted through your skin.
 You should shower or bathe with water at least twice a day during treatment and for 2 days after treatment.
 Your bed linens should be changed daily during treatment.